So, you’ve acquired your dream mobile playground – your RV. We’re sure you can’t wait to get on the road and have the best getaway.

 When you buy a sewer hose for your RV, you can choose among different lengths, thickness, and type of material.
 Hoses may be from 15 feet to 20 feet long, so the choice is yours as to which length you think will serve the purpose for your RV.

 The minimum appropriate length is 15 feet, but to be on the practical side as you may need a longer one in the future, why not just opt for a 20-feet long hose?
-Majority in the RV community think that it’s the best RV sewer hose length.
+Majority in the RV community think that it’s the most suitable RV sewer hose length.